LibertyDSNP/spec/pages/DSNP/Announcements.md

 ## Duplicate Handling

-TODO?
-What about just saying that duplicates should be ignored?
-Is that enough?

 Duplicate Announcements may occur due to the nature of asynchronous communication.
 In the case of duplicates, the first Announcement should be considered the only valid Announcement.
 Additional duplicate Announcements MUST be rejected or ignored.

 ## Ordering Announcements

-Is this network dependent?

-Announcements should have an eventually consistent ordering.

-### Example?
-Or is this real?

-1. Order Batch Publications by network order
+1. Order Batch Publications by implementation order.
-2. Order Announcements in a Batch Publication File by row appearance order
+2. Order Announcements in a Batch Publication File by row appearance order.

-## TODO: Reverting an Announcement
+## Reverting an Announcement

 Announcements may not be deleted, but some may be marked as invalid by using a [Tombstone Announcement](/DSNP/Types/Tombstone).
 For example, if a user creates a reaction announcement, they may remove that reaction by creating a tombstone announcement.